sigmod/sqlpp/document.md

 ### <a id="Logical_operators">Logical operators
 Logical operators perform logical `NOT`, `AND`, and `OR` operations over Boolean values (`TRUE` and `FALSE`) plus `NULL` and `MISSING`.

-> TW: What is "inverse"?
-Is that the same as "not"?
-> MC: Assuming so.
-(Eradicated!)

 | Operator |  Purpose                                   | Example    |
 |----------|-----------------------------------------------------------------------------|------------|